rseah145/smw-term2/lesson_7/Practical.md

 <br>

-4. After the role(s) have been added to the server click on the flag icon on Server Manager and start the post-deployment configuration for AD CS
+4. After the role(s) have been added to the server click on the flag icon on Server Manager and start the post-deployment configuration for AD CS (Use a user that belongs to the domain admins and enterprise admins groups)
 ![image](../images/Pasted%20image%2020230815192120.png)